HibberdLab/hibberdlab.github.com/index.md

 <div class="well" style="background-color: rgba(255, 255, 255, 0.7); border: 0;">
 <h2>The Hibberd Lab at Cambridge Plant Sciences</h2>

 <p>Currently our work focusses on understanding how the efficient C<sub>4</sub> photosynthetic pathway works.
 In addition, we are generating increased genetic variation in domesticated rice, and screening for increased tolerance to stresses.
-By understanding the genetic basis of these complex traitsunderlying crop productivity we aim in the long term to contribute to improving productivity.</p>
+By understanding the genetic basis of these complex traits we aim in the long term to contribute to improving crop productivity.</p>
 </div>
 <a class="btn btn-large btn-primary btn-block visible-phone" href="about.html"><span class="btn-label">read more...</span></a>